saques/MazeGenerator/README.md

 # Instructions

 Build the program with "make".
-Type "./maze X" to generate a random maze, X being the dimension of the square matrix.
+Type "./maze X Y" to generate a random maze, where X is the dimension of the square matrix and Y allows to print the solution or not (1/0).
 The result will be printed in a SVG file.

-# TODO:

-Offer an option to print the solution of the maze.